sceballos/apps-frontend/README.md

 ## Running UI test cases

+- Make sure you run `npm start` and your development server is running before running test cases.
-After your backend is running and properly configured you can just run `npm test` and press `A` when prompted while in the interactive terminal.
+- After your backend is running and properly configured you can just run `npm test` and press `A` when prompted while in the interactive terminal.